INN/docs/how-we-work/updating-plugins.md

   6. Open Appearance > Theme Options and click thru the tabs to verify that everything appears correct.
   7. Open Users and make sure things look normal.
 5. Now look at the site’s plugins to verify they’re OK.
   1. Check the list of plugins for a given site using the links above.
-Flag any plugins known to be problematic, which includes: Edit Flow, TablePress (is this right?), (What other plugins should be named here?)
+Flag any plugins known to be problematic.
+These tend to be junky plugins we've installed for only a single site and they all know that we are not able to offer our usual support around updates for these plugins (i.e. - they need to pay for the work to update them if the updates don't go smoothly).
   2. For any plugins that have their own settings, check these to verify they appear normal.
 This is especially important for plugins that require API keys or other connections to third-party services.
   3. On staging at least you can further test the functioning of plugins, for example in test posts.
 Testing is going to depend on the plugins, but be as thorough as possible to verify everything is working correctly.
 6. If anything is awry make thorough notes, and take appropriate actions to remedy.
 In worst case we’ll need to restore from the backup point, but if so this must be done very soon to avoid loss of content published after the backup point.